software-mansion-labs/expo-live-updates/README.md

 Important notes:

-- `icon` is not fully supported on API 36.1.
-On this version the notification icon is app's icon and the `icon` will only be visible inside device status bar.
+- Adding `icon` will result in changing icon inside notification and device status bar.
+However, on API 36.1 it works differently - only the icon inside status bar will be affected, because the one inside notification is your app icon and could not be changed through `icon` property.
 - `shortCriticalText` maximum length is recommended to be 7 characters.
 There is no guarantee how much text will be displayed if this limit is exceeded, based on [Android documentation](<https://developer.android.com/reference/android/app/Notification.Builder#setShortCriticalText(java.lang.String)>).
-- `subText` from Android Nougat is displayed in the notification header area, but there are no guarantees where exactly it will be located, based on [Android documentation](<https://developer.android.com/reference/android/app/Notification.Builder#setSubText(java.lang.CharSequence)>)
+- `subText` from Android Nougat is displayed in the notification header area, but there are no guarantees where exactly it will be located, based on [Android documentation](<https://developer.android.com/reference/android/app/Notification.Builder#setSubText(java.lang.CharSequence)>).
 - `showTime` indicates wether notification time should be displayed.
-By default time is always displayed, to hide time you need to set `showTime` to `false`.
+By default, time is always displayed - to hide it you need to directly set `showTime` to `false`.
-- notification time is based on timestamp provided with `time` property.
+- Notification time is based on timestamp provided with `time` property.
 If `time` is undefined, the time of notification's creation on the native side is displayed - keep in mind that for Live Updates created with FCM it will be the time of message delivery.
 - `time` will be displayed in status chip only when the given timestamp is at least 2 minutes in the future and `shortCriticalText` is not defined.

 ### LiveUpdateProgress Object Structure